robcast/digilib/doc/src/site/markdown/server-setup.md

-# Deploying digilib
+# Server setups for digilib

-There are a variety of ways to deploy digilib on different server setups.
+There are a variety of ways to deploy digilib on different server configurations for production sites.

+Here are some examples.

 ## nginx as proxy